The Divine Journey of Thaipusam: A Festival of Hope, Sacrifice, and Victory

 1. Tamil Nadu, India

 In Tamil Nadu, Thaipusam is celebrated grandly, especially at the Palani Murugan Temple—one of the six sacred temples of Lord Murugan.
-Devotees flock to the temple to offer prayers and perform rituals, making it a spectacular display of devotion.
+Devotees go to the temple to offer prayers and perform rituals, making it a spectacular display of devotion.

 2. Malaysia